fpigeonjr/myBlog/content/posts/2019-08-16-vpn-setup/index.md

 This guide is for **Ubuntu 18.04** and **NordVPN** but should work for any Debain-based system.

-After you have signed up for your VPN, make sure you have your credentials handy.
+After you have signed up with NordVPN, make sure you have your credentials handy.
 You will need them soon.

 First thing you do is pull down the latest NordVPN file from their site.

-1. You'll want to be somewhere like your Downloads directory.
+1. You'll want to be somewhere like your **Downloads** directory.

    ```bash